Castrol: Rugby Union

 In 2011, Castrol signed a four-year sponsorship deal for the Australian national rugby union team and as the naming rights sponsor of The Rugby Championship.

 Football

 From 1995 until 1997, Castrol were also the shirt sponsors of English Football League side Swindon Town.

 Advertising

 Castrol products are still marketed under the red, white and green colour scheme that dates from the launch of Castrol motor oil in 1909.
 Advertisements for Castrol oil historically featured the slogan "Castrol – liquid engineering".
 This was more recently refreshed and reintroduced as "It's more than just oil.
 It's liquid engineering."

 For many years, the opening notes of the second Nachtmusik movement of Mahler's Seventh Symphony were used as the signature theme of Castrol TV commercials.

-Wakefield vehicles advertised the company and Castrol on their sides; models of them were made by Dinky Toys, and in later times became sought-after collectors' items.
+Wakefield vehicles advertised the company and Castrol on their sides; models of them were made by Dinky Toys, and in later times became sought-after collector's items.
 One example from 1934 to 1935, in very good to excellent condition, was estimated to fetch £1,000-£1,500 at auction in 2016.